peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

  ctx</code> is null or the precision is unlimited (the context's Precision property is 0).

+### ExpM1
+    public EDecimal ExpM1​(EContext ctx)
+Finds e (the base of natural logarithms) raised to the power of this object's value, and subtracts the result by 1 and returns the final result, in a way that avoids loss of precision if the true result is very close to 0.

+**Parameters:**

+* <code>ctx</code> - An arithmetic context to control the precision, rounding, and exponent range of the result.
+If <code>HasFlags</code> of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags). <i>This parameter can't be null, as the exponential function's results are generally not exact.</i> (Unlike in the General Binary Arithmetic Specification, any rounding mode is allowed.).

+**Returns:**

+* Exponential of this object, minus 1.
+Signals FlagInvalid and returns not-a-number (NaN) if the parameter <code>ctx</code> is null or the precision is unlimited (the context's Precision property is 0).

 ### hashCode
     public int hashCode()
 Calculates this object's hash code.
 No application or process IDs are used